security-union/web-components-rs/leptos/README.md

-# Rust Web Components - Yew
+# Rust Web Components - Leptos

-This is an example of rust web components using a simple yew component.
+This is an example of rust web components using a simple leptos component.

 Build it with